Are you looking for a quick and easy solution to bulk modify Active Directory user attributes?

 Example 4: Bulk Remove User Attributes

-The first three examples I showed you how to mass update user attributes but what if you want to bulk remove user attributes?
+In the first three examples, I showed you how to mass update user attributes but what if you want to bulk remove user attributes?

 The process is almost the same, just add the LDAP attribute to the CSV and for the value put remove.

 I’ll remove the values for the employeeid and employeenumber.